 4) Bodily autonomy is not absolute.
 Look at the case of conjoined twins -- both twins have to share their bodies, and the dominant twin cannot simply order the other one to be killed because they don't want to share their body anymore.

-When arguing this point, anti-choicers will often discuss the true story of Mary and Jodie, a set of conjoined twins from Britain who created a controversial case when a court ordered the twins separated even though that separation caused Mary to die.
+When arguing this point, anti-choicers will often discuss the true story of Mary and Jodie, a set of conjoined twins from Britain who created a controversial case when a court ordered the twins separated even though they knew that separation would cause Mary to die.
 You can click the link to read the whole story.

 The comparison, then, between twins who have always shared one body and a woman who finds herself pregnant is extremely faulty.